 • Students should be informed about the Center for Disease Control site ( http://www.cdc.gov/ ).
 The Spotlights on the site contain articles of interest.
 Below this link there is a further link labeled Travelers.
 Students should be told to follow this link if they have any questions.
 There is also a link called Traveler’s Health.
 Students should click on this link and enter the region of the world where they are traveling.

 • Students should be reminded to review the Schedule of Benefits and Description of Coverage provided by Cultural Insurance Services International (CISI).
-This insurance is required by OIP and provides evacuation and repatriation insurance and an emergency worldwide toll free number.
+This insurance is required by Education Abroad and provides evacuation and repatriation insurance and an emergency worldwide toll free number.

 • Students should be informed of procedures for making telephone calls when overseas.
 They can be informed about available cell phone services in country or other mechanisms (e.g. Skype) that enable them to stay in touch with the program leader and with family members while abroad.

-• International students should be informed that they need to contact the Office of International Student and Scholar Services, ISSS, to obtain appropriate travel documents if visas are needed for any of the proposed overseas locations.
-The ISSS telephone number is 1-561-297-3049.
+• International students should be informed that they need to contact International Services to obtain appropriate travel documents if visas are needed for any of the proposed overseas locations.
+The International Services' telephone number is 1-561-297-3049.

 • Students also need to know the cancellation and refund policy for the SAP.
-All policies are outlined in detail in the OIP application form which students must read, acknowledge, and sign.
+All policies are outlined in detail in the Education Abroad application form which students must read, acknowledge, and sign.
 Typically, students will be refunded most unexpended monies if the SAP is cancelled.
 There is also a date close to the point of departure beyond which students may not drop out from the SAP and obtain a full or partial refund.
-This date is set by the Program Leader and OIP.
+This date is set by the Program Leader and Education Abroad.
 Often, funds must be expended prior to departure to guarantee lodging or airfares.

-4.3 TAR – OIP will prepare the FAU Travel Authorization Request, TAR, for the program leader and other FAU teaching staff prior to travel.
-The TAR certifies that the Program Leaders are on official university business for insurance and legal purposes.
-The Program Leader will be able to obtain a travel advance of the money encumbered by the TAR equal to 80% for personal expenses and 100% for student expenses.
-The travel advance will be direct deposited into the program leader’s bank account 10 days prior to the date of travel.
-(Program leaders of short study tours managed by their college will work on TARs with their college financial offices.)
+4.3 Spend Authorization (SA) – Education Abroad will prepare the FAU Spend Authorization Request, SA, for the program leader and other FAU teaching staff prior to travel.
+The SA certifies that the Program Leaders are on official university business for insurance and legal purposes.
+The Program Leader will be able to obtain a travel advance of the money encumbered by the SA equal to 100% for student expenses.
+The travel advance will be direct deposited into the program leader’s bank account no more than 10 days prior to the start of the program.
+(Program leaders of short study tours managed by their college will work on SAs with their college financial offices.)

 4.4 Travel Arrangements – The Program Leader is responsible for making appropriate arrangements for his/her travel and the group excursions.
-Staff at OIP will provide assistance.
+Staff at Education Abroad will provide assistance.
 Program leaders should note that it is not required that FAU’s campus travel agency make the travel arrangements for their personal travel, but they should be consulted on the planned travel itinerary for a quote.
 Many SAPs use more specialized student travel agencies.
 Travel agencies that specialize in student overseas travel are www.studentuniverse.com and www.statravel.com.

 V. AVAILABLE FORMS (in PDF format)

-Note: You will need Adobe Acrobat to view, print and save these forms.
+Note: You will need Adobe Reader to view, print and save the Study Abroad Proposal Forms.
+Up to date forms can be found at this URL: http://www.fau.edu/goabroad/Forms_for_Faculty.php